2015–16 Under-21 Premier League Cup

 The 2015–16 Under-21 Premier League Cup (known as the Barclays Under-21 Premier League Cup for sponsorship reasons) is the third edition of the U21 Premier League Cup.
 The competition was won by West Ham United who defeated Hull City 5–3 in a penalty shoot-out after the two-leg final had finished 1–1 on aggregate.

 Participants

-There was one more participant than the previous competition.
+There was three more participants than the previous competition.
+Aston Villa, and Manchester City, did not play this year after 2 years in the competition.
+Meanwhile Chelsea, Exeter City returned after last year's absence.
+Brentford, Liverpool and Southend United entered the competition for the very first time.